-I am a guest lecturer, supervisor and external examiner at the following MSt programmes: MSt Interdisciplinary Design in the Built Environment, Faculty of Architecture, University of Cambridge; MSt in Civil Engineering and MSt in Housing College of Agriculture, Engineering and Science, University of KwaZulu-Natal (UKZN), Durban, South Africa.
-I am also co-supervising four masters and two doctoral students at the School of Built Environment and Development Studies at UKZN.
+I am a guest lecturer, supervisor and external examiner at the following Master's programmes: MSt Interdisciplinary Design in the Built Environment, Faculty of Architecture, University of Cambridge; MSt in Civil Engineering and MSt in Housing College of Agriculture, Engineering and Science, University of KwaZulu-Natal (UKZN), Durban, South Africa.
+I am also co-supervising three doctoral students at the School of Built Environment and Development Studies (BEDS) at UKZN.

 Academic Leadership and Management – Principal Investigator (PI) in two Research Grants:

-A) Economic and Social Research Council (ESRC)-funded research project under the Newton Fund Urban Transformations Programme entitled ‘Community-led Upgrading for Self-Reliance in South Africa: Integrated Construction and Environmental Management Systems in Informal Settlements’; Feb 2016 – Feb 2019; Budget: £500k; Website: www.isulabantu.org.
+A) Economic and Social Research Council (ESRC)-funded research project under the Newton Fund Urban Transformations Programme entitled ‘Community-led Upgrading for Self-Reliance in South Africa: Integrated Construction and Environmental Management Systems in Informal Settlements’; Feb 2016 – Feb 2020; Budget: £500k; Website: www.isulabantu.org.

 I am leading training and capacity building programme with the School of Built Environment and Development Studies (BEDS) at the University of KwaZulu-Natal (UKZN) in Durban, SA.
 The overarching aim is to strengthen BEDS research excellence in the fields of: Low Cost Housing; Resilience and Self-Reliance in Urban Regeneration; Procurement; Project Management & Skills in Construction; and Whole Lifecycle Costing.